 Payment deadlines: $653.86 deposit due May 15, 2015; final payment due Nov.
 15, 2015.

-Special health/safety/environmental considerations: This program will require physical activity, such as hiking and walking, exposure to noxious plants, water activity, such as rafting and boating, and exposure potentially unhealthy individuals.
-Safety precautions will be made in all instances.
+Special health/safety/environmental considerations: This program will require physical activity such as hiking and walking, exposure to noxious plants, water activity such as rafting and boating, and exposure to potentially unhealthy people.
+Safety precautions will be taken in all instances.